-Preserving Single-Family Homes
+Preserving MPHA’s Family Homes

-WHAT does this mean for residents?
+What does this mean for residents?

 - You will not lose your housing benefits.

 - MPHA will still be your property manager.

 - The income-based rent calculation will remain at 30% of adjusted income, the same as now.